jdcalkins/ng2-data-table/README.md

    - `mfData: any[]` - array of data to display on table
    - `mfRowsOnPage: number` - number of rows should be displayed on page (default: 1000)
    - `mfActivePage: number` - page number should be displayed on init (default: 1)
+ - outputs
+   - `mfSelectedEntities: any[]` - array of data in the table that is currently selected with checkboxes

 ### `mfDefaultSorter` component